gitbls/pistrong/README.md

 enable, disable, status).

 The CA is maintained in `/etc/swanctl`.
-As mentioned previously, pistrong requires strongSwan to be built with --enable-systemd.
+As mentioned previously, pistrong requires strongSwan to be built with `--enable-systemd`.

 If you have a webserver and email, pistrong can send email to the user with a link to the certificates, and a separate email with the password for the certificate.

-If you're using pistrong without a full InstallPiStrong, use 'InstallPiStrong postconf' which will create /etc/swanctl/swanctl.conf and ~/.pistrongrc, as well as the backup copies (in /etc/swanctl) swanctl.piStrongInstall and .pistrongrc.piStrongInstall.
-This will also create pistrongdb.json, which contains the CA configuration information and the user cert database.
+If you're using pistrong without a full InstallPiStrong, use `InstallPiStrong postconf` which will create `/etc/swanctl/swanctl.conf` and `~/.pistrongrc`, as well as the backup copies (in /etc/swanctl) swanctl.piStrongInstall and .pistrongrc.piStrongInstall.
+This will also create `pistrongdb.json`, which contains the CA configuration information and the user cert database.

 ## Example commands